“The Lord has appeared of old to me, saying, ‘Yes, I have loved you with an everlasting love….’” (Jeremiah 31:3)

 “Jesus, show us God,” said the crowd.
 “Show us the Father,” said others.
 Our Lord replied, “All this time I’ve been with you, you still have not figured out who I am?
 He who has seen me, has seen the Father!”
 (John 14:8ff.
 My paraphrase.)

 Jesus Christ is the greatest proof of God’s love imaginable.
-Or, in the words of the inimitable John Bisagno, “Jesus Christ is everything God has to say about Himself.”
+In the words of the inimitable Dr. John Bisagno, “Jesus Christ is everything God has to say about Himself.”

 THE CRUCIFIXION.
 The cross is the ultimate statement of the love of God.
 No one can ever look at the cross again without knowing “I am loved.”
 When He died on Calvary, the Lord Jesus was the One making the offering (our High Priest), He was the offering itself (our Sacrifice), and He is the One to whom the offering was made (He is God).
-These truths are taught in Hebrews and they stagger our imagination.
+These truths, taught in the Epistle to the Hebrews, stagger our imagination.

 “Christ died for us.”